By Gary Williams, August 2020

 I’ve been retired from work for 15 years, so a friend who is about to retire asked me to name the best book I’ve read about retirement, the best podcast I’ve listened to on the subject and the name of a retirement coach I found helpful.
 What follows is my answer.

 - Best book: The Bible.
 I’m not being pious or dismissive of your question.
-This is true not only for retirement planning, but for every aspect of life, as has been proved over and over during the past 70-plus years.
+This is true not only for retirement planning, but for every aspect of life, as I’ve found true over and over during the past 70-plus years.

 - Podcast: While I am a tenacious researcher on topics that interest me, I don’t listen to podcasts.
 I prefer to read.
 That said, I don’t recall any particular works about retirement that I found memorable.